vytao-do-miau-miau/Sudoku-Solver-on-Lua/README.md

 # Sudoku-Solver-on-Lua
 A code in Lua54 that can solve sudoku game for any size

+Go to the "settings.txt" file and change the values of the Block Size X and BLock Size Y

 Insert your sudoku in "sudokuinput.txt"
 Use numbers and underscore for blanks spaces
 Make sure to give a space between cells